mo-tarek/mastering-c/README.md

 # Unlock the power of C
 I am recording my progress in learning C.
 ## Table of contents
+### Tips for success
+- **Start small**: Begin with simpler projects and gradually increase the complexity.
+- **Understand the basics**: Ensure you have a good understanding of C programming and the underlying OS concepts before diving into system-level programming.
+- **Use the manual**: Linux and Unix systems comes with extensive documentations (`man` pages) that are invaluable when dealing with system calls and library functions.
+- **Debugging tools**: Use debugging tools like `gdb` and `valgrind` to help you troubleshoot memory leaks and errors
 ### My Goal
 - Contribute to Linux Kernel
 - GSOC (Google Summer Of Code)